brentonmallen1/cloudformation_multiple_gsi/README.md

 # cloudformation_multiple_gsi
-Example of AWS Cloud Formation Custom Resources to add Multiple Global Secondary Indexes on a DynamoDB table.
+Example of using a Lambda backed AWS Cloud Formation Custom Resource to add multiple Global Seconday Indexes to a DynamoDB table.